 Using Logic Pro for surround sound work and ambisonics

 Apple’s Logic Pro software can be used for doing 5.1 and 7.1 surround sound work, but it does have a number of quirks to how this is implemented.
-Its surround features are also not documented fully in its manual.
+These features are also not documented fully in the manual.
 This page attempts to outline how to use Logic for surround sound work.
-Much of the same applies if you are using Logic with for ambisonic work (set up the surround system as a Quad 4 channel in Project Settings).
-To enable Surround functions you need to go into Logic’s Prefernces > Advanced and tick the Surround option.
+Much of the same applies if you are using Logic for ambisonic work (you can do first order ambisonic work by setting up the surround system in Quad (4 channel) mode in File > Project Settings > Audio > General).
+To enable any Surround functions you need to go into Logic’s Preferences > Advanced and tick the Surround option.

-If you’re new to using Logic for post-production work, it is worth also researching how to set your project to have the correct Frame Rate in File > Project Settings > Synchronisation, and to ensure that any movie files you receive are the same frame rate as the final project (eg make sure they don’t send you a 25fps rough edit when the final version will be 30fps).
-It’s also worth researching how to import a movie into Logic, using the Lock and Unlock SMPTE functions on the audio file from the imported movie (Also, mute the movie soundtrack on the movie itself File > Project Settings > Movie > Movie Volume).
-Finally, the File > Movie > Export Audio to Movie function is very handy to send your soundtrack off to be listened too.
+If you’re new to using Logic for post-production work, it is worth also researching how to set your project to have the correct Frame Rate in File > Project Settings > Synchronisation, and to ensure that any movie files you receive are the same frame rate as the final project (make sure they don’t send you a 25fps rough edit when the final version will be 30fps).
+It’s also worth researching how to import a movie into Logic, how to use the Lock and Unlock SMPTE functions on the audio file from the imported movie, and also how to mute the movie soundtrack on the movie itself: File > Project Settings > Movie > Movie Volume.
+Finally, the File > Movie > Export Audio to Movie function is very handy to send your soundtrack off to be auditioned.

-Most screenshots and bugs are from Logic version 10.5.0, but nothing has changed up to v.10.7.
+Most screenshots and bugs are from Logic version 10.5.0, but nothing has changed up to v11.

 5.1 Surround sound typically contains a Front Left channel, Front Right, Front Centre, Low Frequency Effects, Surround Left and Surround Right.
-These are referred to in this document as FL, FR, FC, LFE, Ls and Rs.
+These are referred to here as FL, FR, FC, LFE, Ls and Rs.
 Much of the following applies to 7.1 surround sound, which adds Rear Left and Rear Right channels.
-Logic is now capable of producing Dolby Atmos format surround sound (as of v10.7) , which evolves 7.1 to 7.1.2 or 7.1.4, where the latter number is either 2 or 4 overhead speakers.
+Logic is now capable of outputting Dolby Atmos format surround sound (as of v10.7) , which evolves 7.1 to 7.1.2 or 7.1.4, where the latter number is either 2 or 4 overhead speakers.
 Dolby Atmos also works significantly differently, in that rather than exporting a 7.1 mix, you export a 7.1.4 mix, plus a bunch of stems with panning metadata embedded within them.
-This enables better decoding on playback - a Dolby Atmos decoder can scale up and down to bigger or smaller auditoriums, or to systems with more or less speakers, and to be reformatted into binaural sound with head tracking for headphone use.
+This format was originally designed for cinema, but Apple is incorporating it in Logic Pro as a spatial audio format to deliver head-tracked binaural audio over headphones for music listening.

 Importing Files, and the key difference between the Surround Balancer and the Surround Panner plug-in